COMPASS-DOE/sensor-data-pipeline/pipeline/metadata/L2_metadata/readme_files/README_v2-0.txt

 31 23:45.
 The `N_avg` column indicates how many Level 1 values were averaged
 to produce the L2 value.
 Short (typically <= 1 hour, although this varies by variable) data gaps are filled by linear interpolation.
-If you want to exclude these interpolated values, only use data where `n` column is >= 1.
+If you want to exclude these interpolated values, only use data where the `N_avg` column is >= 1.

 DATA VERSIONS